V4Fire/Client/src/base/b-router/README.md

 this.router.push('friends', {params: {userId: '109'}});
 ```

-You can pass routes with absolute URL-s, too, even there aren't specified within the routing schema.
+You can pass routes with absolute URLs, too, even there aren't specified within the routing schema.

 ```js
 this.router.push('https://google.com');